 All Community Education program requests must be submitted in writing.

-Due to firefighters working a rotating schedule, we require a 14 business day (M-F) notice prior to your event.
+Due to firefighters working a rotating schedule, we require a 14 business day (Mondays through Fridays) notice prior to your event.
 Required departmental training makes various dates unavailable, but we will offer you alternative dates when possible.

 Career Fair - Members of the Greensboro Fire Department Recruitment Team are available to set up an informational booth at career fairs.
 Firefighters will speak about educational and training requirements, as well as provide information about the application process.

 Daycare Training Class - This class is offered quarterly and addresses the NC mandated training for daycare facility employees.
 Attendees receive a certificate of completion and one continuing education credit.

 Fire Engine Display - Fire engines are available to attend community-wide, health-focused events.
 At these events, firefighters show fire apparatus, offer free smoke alarm installation sign up, and hand out appropriate fire and life safety materials.

 Fire Extinguisher Class - Fire extinguisher instruction classes for area businesses are available Mondays through Fridays beginning at 9 am.
 Classes consist of a short, five-minute DVD and Q&A session, followed by hands-on instruction outside.
 Class length is determined by the number of participants.
 Businesses are responsible for providing a meeting room, DVD machine, and fire extinguishers.

 Firefighters Are Our Friends (Grades K-2) - These classes are available for Guilford County Schools and are appropriate for grades K-2.
 Firefighters show fire apparatus, put on their turnout gear while discussing what each piece is for, and handout appropriate educational materials.